Black Hills Quilt Show

 - USS SD Submarine Quilts are made by guild members and sent to the USS SD Submarine.

 - Infant Bereavement Program provides swaddling blankets and quilts to parents who have lost an infant.
 Members of the Guild provide these items through a program at Monument Health.

-- Pet Beds are made with scraps of fabric and batting that are leftover from making quilts and are donated to the local Humane Society.
+- Pet Beds are made with scraps of fabric and batting that are leftover from making quilts These are donated to the local Humane Society.
 This keeps these materials out of landfill and provides a soft place to sleep for the animals at the shelter.

-- Quilters Rest was a place to sit and rest for a few minutes or a few hours while waiting for your spouse or friends to finish looking at quilts and shop at the vendors.
+- Quilters Rest is a place to sit and rest for a few minutes or a few hours while waiting for your spouse or friends to finish looking at quilts and shop at the vendors.

 A Celebration of Quilting

 This event celebrates the completion of our quilt show and the quilters who work hard to make it a success.
 This event is will be held on Monday, June 17 at Faith Lutheran Church and includes a Trunk Show.
 More information will be posted later.

 A Special Thanks to our Sponsors